 by The Naked Barista May / June 2015 Alexia

 Zinkwasi is just off the N2 freeway and about 25 minutes drive from King Shaka International Airport.
 It is a holiday village with many leisure attractions.
 Zinkwasi in Zulu means ‘white-headed fish eagle’.
-It is a historic town and has developed slowly over the years.
+It is quite a historic town and has developed slowly over the years.
 Many of the families who lived here in the 1900s, still own property in the area today.

 It is also known for some amazing archaeological discoveries.
 In 1922, the remains of ‘Strandlopers’ were found on the lagoon site of a Mr Balcomb and also in 1958.